-Based on the Company's existing Gold Streams, Streams, and royalties, attributable Gold Equivalent production (individually and collectively referred to as "Attributable Gold Equivalent") for 2018 is forecasted to be between 53,000 - 60,000 ounces.
-The Company is forecasting Attributable Gold Equivalent production of 125,000 ounces per annum by 2022.
+Based on the Company's existing Gold Streams and royalties, attributable Gold Equivalent ounces sold (individually and collectively referred to as "Attributable Gold Equivalent") are forecasted to be between 54,000-60,000 ounces in 2018 and between 63,000-73,000 ounces in 2019.
+The Company is forecasting Attributable Gold Equivalent production of 140.000 ounces in 2023.